mollynova/LED_Cube/README.md

-Raspberry Pi Raver Cube
+Raspberry Pi LED Cube
 Author: Molly Novash

 OVERVIEW:

-Raspberry Pi B+ Raver Cube
+Raspberry Pi B+ LED Cube

 For my project, I built a 4x4x4 LED cube with gradient colors.
 Each layer of the cube has 4 sets of 4 LED lights soldered together.
 Each set will be uniquely addressable (16 unique addresses).
 The cube connects via